Get a Free consultation form Medipars Care Team

 We will help you choose the best hospital for your kidney transplant surgery in Iran.

-Who Can be a Donor?
+Who Can Be a Donor?

 If you are traveling abroad for a kidney transplant surgery, you will need to be accompanied by your living donor.
-In most countries, the donor must be a blood-relative.
+In most countries, the donor must be a blood relative.
 In Iran, however, the regulations are less strict.

 Finding a Matching Donor